hongzhu6129/MorphyExamples/README.md

 -- TriangleTest1.java, TriangleTest2.java, TraingleTest3.java and TriangleTest4.java : test specification files that contain test executers for invoking the corresponding triangle classification classes.

-Trigonometric function case study -- It contains the following files:
+Trigonometric function case study -- The files are in the Trigonometric Folder.
+It contains the following files:

 -- Trigonometrics.java : the output calsss of test cases;